-During my recent trip, I took the bus from Esfahan to Yazd and the team in charge (not sure why there is always a whole team on Iranian buses, instead of just a driver) allowed my friend and I to sit in the front since the two seats were empty (they later regretted their choice, but that can maybe be a topic for a next post about my feats in the Islamic Republic or for when I’ll write a book about it!).
+During my recent trip, I took the bus from Esfahan to Yazd and the team in charge (not sure why there is always a whole team on Iranian buses, instead of just a driver) allowed my friend and I to sit in the front since the two seats were empty (they later regretted their choice, but that can maybe be a topic for the next post about my feats in the Islamic Republic or for when I’ll write a book about it!).
 As history goes, behind me was sitting a friendly and chatty woman who, as soon as she learned I was a foreigner, decided I was a perfect fit for her son.
-It didn’t matter that he was a college student and I was some 10+ years older, the leitmotif of my bus trip immediately became getting married with a 23-year-old student: if I wanted we could talk over the phone straight away, if I wanted he could even come pick us up at the bus station, if I wanted we could even go to dinner as soon as we arrived.
+It didn’t matter that he was a college student and I was some 10+ years older, the leitmotif of my bus trip immediately became getting married to a 23-year-old student: if I wanted we could talk over the phone straight away, if I wanted he could even come pick us up at the bus station, if I wanted we could even go to dinner as soon as we arrived.
 If I only wanted!
 Just say the word and he would have arrived.
 Thankfully, I somehow managed to convince her that her certainly great son was too young and needed to enjoy his student life.

 The simple act of traveling is already an adventure, but when you happen in countries that by nature are colorful both in landscape and society, it goes without saying that your trip will be memorable.

-Jumping on and off airplanes, extraurban coaches, taxis where our suitcases never fit, and regularly recollecting myself after being prompted to fix my hijab (“Mind your hijab!” was just one of the recurring friendly reminders) constitute the picturesque sidebar of my Iranian adventures, an amusing corollary without which tours and sightseeing in the long run can become just something to tick off your bucket list.
+Jumping on and off airplanes, extra urban coaches, taxis where our suitcases never fit, and regularly recollecting myself after being prompted to fix my hijab (“Mind your hijab!” was just one of the recurring friendly reminders) constitute the picturesque sidebar of my Iranian adventures, an amusing corollary without which tours and sightseeing, in the long run, can become just something to tick off your bucket list.
 To me, colorful is what best defines Iranian society and folklore, so much that my ongoing adventures in the Islamic Republic are likely to be the main subject of a future book!

 Recommended reading if you want to visit Iran: